govau/service-manual/content/service-design-delivery-process/get-started/user-needs-image-old.md

 layout: blocks/image_content_block
 image: sddp/old-process.jpg
 link: sddp/old-process.jpg
+title: Start with user needs, not government needs
 reverse: false
 stackTop: true
 imageAlt: "Diagram showing policy formation, then capturing requirements and procurement, then development, and then launching with 'User needs?' at the end."